Thought-Forms

 Thought-Forms: A Record of Clairvoyant Investigation is a theosophical book compiled by Theosophical Society members A. Besant and C. W. Leadbeater.
 It was originally published in 1905 in London.
 (Note: The publication date is often erroneously given as 1901 but the first edition clearly states 1905.
-See: Though-Forms) From the standpoint of Theosophy, it offers views regarding the visualization of thoughts, experiences, emotions and music.
+See: Thought-Forms and reference.)
+From the standpoint of Theosophy, it offers views regarding the visualization of thoughts, experiences, emotions and music.
 Drawings of the "thought-forms" were performed by John Varley Jr. (grandson of the painter John Varley), Prince, and McFarlane.
-(Note: According to Trefilov, Theosophy, unlike an academic science, "views the whole world as a manifestation of thought in all categories of matter.
-Occult science know about the existence of higher types of rarefied matter.
+(Note: According to Trefilov, Theosophy, unlike academic science, "views the whole world as a manifestation of thought in all categories of matter.
+Occult science knows about the existence of higher types of rarefied matter.
 Man is in no way limited by the physical world alone."
 Radhakrishnan wrote, "There are other worlds than that which our senses reveal to us, other senses than those which we share with the lower animals, other forces than those of material nature."
 Thus, it is necessary to develop the "new senses" in order to "perceive thought-forms."
-Academic science explains the visualization of sensations of a mentally healthy person by a phenomenon of the synesthesia.)
+Academic science explains the visualization of sensations by a mentally healthy person as the phenomenon of synesthesia.)

 From history of compilation

-This book has become the result of the joint work of the authors, which began in 1895, when they had started an investigation of "the subtle matter of the universe."
-They were interested in the work of the human mind as this work "extrudes into the external world" the thought-forms.
+This book is the result of the joint work of the authors which began in 1895, when they started an investigation of "the subtle matter of the universe."
+They were interested in the work of the human mind as it "extrudes [thought-forms] into the external world".